akhiiasati/Akhil_IIITB/README.md

 ![Screenshot from 2023-08-15 13-28-52](https://github.com/akhiiasati/Akhil_IIITB/assets/43675821/16dbc960-e870-44a1-b7f2-4eb4f4340e69)
 ![Screenshot from 2023-08-15 14-54-53](https://github.com/akhiiasati/Akhil_IIITB/assets/43675821/120da32f-ff2c-4120-89f5-d201abb40f4e)

-### Circuit 1: D Flip-Flop with asynchronous reset
+### Circuit 2: D Flip-Flop with asynchronous reset

 A D flip-flop with an asynchronous reset is a digital component that adds an extra reset input.
 Unlike a synchronous reset that works with the clock, this reset input can directly force the flip-flop to a specific state, providing quick and immediate control over its behavior.
 It's useful when you need to reset the flip-flop independently of the clock's timing, like for quick initialization or error handling in digital circuits.

-Here's a truth table to summarize the behavior of a D flip-flop with a synchronous reset:
+Here's a truth table to summarize the behavior of a D flip-flop with a asynchronous reset:
 | Asynchronous Reset | Clock   | D Input | Q (next state) |
 |-------------------|---------|---------|----------------|
 | 0                 | -       | X       | Previous State |